tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/Activities/07-Stu_House_of_Requests/README.md

 ## Rules of the Game

-* The first to `21` wins!
+* The first person that gets to `21` wins!

 * Scoring over `21` means you automatically lose.

-* Each player-turn consists of one to two drawings.
+* Each player's turn consists of one to two drawings.
 Decide if you should draw two or three cards for your turn.
-The closer to `21` you are, the fewer rounds you should take unless you're feeling risky.
+The closer to `21` you are, the fewer rounds you should take, unless you're feeling risky.

   * An initial drawing of `2` cards